He argued his luck won the $120 million jackpot. A court ruled he had to split it with his ex

 How much credit can a person take for good luck?
 That was the question at the centre of a high-stakes divorce case that came before a Michigan appeals court last week.

-A three-judge panel ruled June 13 that Richard Zelasko must share the US$80 million (NZ$120 million) lottery jackpot he won while going through a divorce with his now-ex-wife, Mary Zelasko.
+A three-judge panel ruled on June 13 that Richard Zelasko must share the US$80 million ($120 million) lottery jackpot he won while going through a divorce with his now-ex-wife, Mary Zelasko.

 The court upheld the decision of an arbitrator who reasoned that since the couple had shared past losses, the aptly named Rich - by his own account a longtime gambler - should share the fruits of his good fortune.